-This bill amends existing law to enhance health education in public schools by specifically incorporating instruction on hands-only cardiopulmonary resuscitation (CPR).
-It encourages each school district in Alaska to implement a health education program for students from kindergarten through grade 12, which now explicitly includes CPR education.
-The previous requirement for CPR instruction has been deleted from the list of health topics, and a new section has been added that mandates the Department of Education and Early Development to adopt curricula for teaching CPR.
+This bill amends existing law to enhance health education in public schools by specifically incorporating cardiopulmonary resuscitation (CPR) education.
+It encourages each school district in Alaska to initiate health education programs for students from kindergarten through grade 12, which now must include instruction on hands-only CPR.
+The previous requirement for CPR instruction has been deleted from the existing health education curriculum, allowing for a more focused approach on this critical life-saving skill.

 Statutes affected: